sergkrumas/image_viewer/README.md

 - complete clone if we talk about the image viewer itself
 - F1 key to see which key doing what
 - Viewing history per folder and and global one
-- Small images tend to fit the all screen
+- Small images tend to fit maximum screen area
 - Rearranging image thumbnails so images order changed
 - PureRef Clone on Board Page for observing interactive collage
 - Plugin system for Board Page